Hvar Island Holidays

 Well-known for the quality of its seafood, try the local dish ‘Gregada’, a delicious fresh fish stew, made using lobster or sea snails.
 This along with traditional Croatian dishes like black risotto and scampi, ensures that fish lovers are bound to find something that they enjoy.
 Another local delicacy is the goats cheese stuffed lamb steak, which delivers salty flavours that will excite and delight your senses.

 There are plenty of family activities in Hvar.
-The glass bottomed, semi-submarine ride that departs from Hvar harbour, is the ideal way to explore the gorgeous waters that surround the island.
+The glass bottomed, semi-submarine ride that departs from Hvar harbour, is the ideal way to explore the gorgeous waters that surround the island on your family holiday.
 Hvar is famous for its many stunning beaches, with the best family ones, including Mina and Greisce, known for the soft sand and shallow waters.
 The Gariful Farm offers free entrance to everyone and is the perfect way for children to explore some of the wonderful plants and animals that call the island home.

 Tours and Attractions

 There is a myriad of great things to do on Hvar, ensuring that everyone has a wonderful time during their stay.
 Hvar Old Town and Castle is a great place to start, providing spectacular views over the harbour and sea area.
 Further afield lie places like the Blue Grotto and Pakleni Islands, where visitors can explore some unspoiled nature and see more shades of blue than they imagined possible.
-Hvar also has a great selection of beaches, where visitors can kick back and enjoy the Adriatic Sea.
+Hvar also has a great selection of beaches, where visitors can kick back and enjoy the Adriatic Sea, if a beach holiday is what you are looking for.

 Renowned for being the place in Croatia that never sleeps, it is the perfect destination for young people interested in going out.
 There are a plethora of clubs and fashionable bars on offer in its picturesque streets, along with some party events on the beaches that are close to it.
 There are also plenty of quieter restaurants and cafes for those who want to sit and talk with friends and family, ensuring that there is something for everyone on the island.